Clear v. Superior Court, 2010 WL 2029016 (Cal.App. 4 Dist. May 24, 2010)

 But using your sister’s name when you get a traffic ticket and also forging her signature on the citation isn’t allowed.
 People v.
 Chardon, 77 Cal.App.4th 205 (1999).

-All the reason not to set up that Facebook profile of your boss and populate it with tales of crystal meth and kiddie porn.
+All the reason not to set up that Facebook profile of your boss and populate it with tales of drugs and other shenanigans.